Top of page

 Planning your activities

 Think about how to manage your day-to-day activities to help save your energy for things you need and want to do.
-It might help to visualise your energy as a bank.
-Times of rest represent adding to funds, while tasks and activities that use energy represent withdrawals.
+You might also need to think about work or study as part of this.

 Using a fatigue diary